tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 I felt sick, my stomach contorting.

 “You only drown men,” I said, the words tumbling from my mouth.
-“So, why did you take *her*?”

-When the mer-man inclined its head, I knew exactly what it was thinking.
+When the merman inclined its head, I knew exactly what it was thinking.

-“You can't tell the difference between us.
-So you wait to see if we will change.”
+“You can't tell the difference between us."
+I said.
+"So you wait to see if we will change.”

-“You've got to be fucking *kidding* me.”
+“You've got to be fucking *kidding* me!”

 Roman was coughing, spluttering, his eyes wide.

-But even conscious, he was crawling toward the pool, toward water.
+But even conscious, he was crawling toward the pool, toward water, dragging himself, like the thing inside him was in full control.

 I grabbed him before he could, scooping him into my arms.